 - Remove the parchment and use a fork to prick the top of the dough all over.
 Bake until just beginning to brown and the center of the dough is set, about 20 minutes.
 Cool in the pan for 5 minutes.

-- Sprinkle the remaining 1/2 cup sugar in an even layer over the warm shortbread.
+- Sprinkle the 4 oz granulated sugar in an even layer over the warm shortbread.
 You can shake the pan gently to even out the sugar if you have some thick spots.

 - Use a propane torch to caramelize the sugar.
 Sweep the torch across the surface of the sugar, moving constantly, until the entire surface is melted and golden brown.
 Any time you see a wisp of smoke move the torch to avoid burning the sugar.
 Allow to cool completely before cutting